Guide to Visit Panama City

 My First Impression of Panama City

-Panama City is a trade hub of the world with hundreds of ships passing through the Canal each year, saving them the 20 day trip around.
+Panama City is a trade hub of the world with hundreds of ships passing through the Canal each year, saving them the 20-day trip around.
 The city is also the capital and economic centre of Panama.
-Panama City is overlooked by many travelers who miss out on seeing a culture with rich history and a country who fought hard for it’s own independence not that long ago.
+Panama City is overlooked by many travellers who miss out on seeing a culture with a rich history and a country who fought hard for its own independence not that long ago.
 I believe that in other places like Bocas del Toro you won’t find as much history and this highlights the importance to visit Panama City.
 The Panama Canal is what their famous for, however, Panama City offers a lot more!

 Panama Travel Tips